soutrik71/EagSession1/README.md

 The repo contains 3 chrome extensions:
-1. Language Translator
+1. Language Translator: Translate text on any webpage
-2. Git Summarizer
+2. Git Summarizer: Summarize only github repos
-3. Code Editor
+3. Session Manager: Save and load browser sessions for every tab and window